mayel/bonfire-app/docs/HACKING.md

-# Development guide
+# Installation

+> #### Info {: .info}
+>
-_These instructions are for hacking on Bonfire.
-If you wish to deploy in production, please refer to our deployment guide instead._
+> These instructions are for hacking on Bonfire.
+If you wish to deploy in production, please refer to our deployment guide instead.

 Hello, potential contributor! :-)